cda-tum/mqt-qecc/README.md

 # MQT QECC - A tool for Quantum Error Correcting Codes written in C++

-A tool for quantum error correcting codes and respective numerical simulations developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) based on methods proposed in [todo](localhost)
+A tool for quantum error correcting codes and numerical simulations developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) based on methods proposed in [todo](localhost)